alibekU/sales_forecast/README.md

 # Web Application
-The app can be hosted locally only now.
+The app can be found at https://sales-volumes-forecast.herokuapp.com or hosted locally using above instructions.
 ![Web Application Interface](images/screenshot1.png)
 <br/>
 Instructions: